cockroachdb/docs/v2.1/change-data-capture.md

 ## Known limitations

-The following are limitations in July 30, 2018 alpha release, and will be addressed before the v2.1 release.
+The following are limitations in the July 30, 2018 alpha release, and will be addressed before the v2.1 release.

 - Changefeeds created with the alpha may not be compatible with future alphas and the final v2.1 release.